Kclamberth/ytAuto/README.md

 2.)
 Add youtube channel links to the channels.txt file.

-A lastupdated.txt file will be created in the directory.
+A lastupdated.txt file will be created in the jellyfin directory.
 You can use it as a log file as to when your last download was.